-In portal frames affected by the fire, the rafters often push outwards on the column members until the ridge sinks and then pulls the columns inwards.
-Should drywall be used to provide a fire separation within portal framed buildings, the above mode of failure needs to be recognised by the designer.
-As mentioned above, load bearing elements may need to be incorporated within, or adjacent to, the partition to maintain support to the roof structure during a fire event.
+In portal frames affected by the fire, the rafters often push outwards on the column members until the ridge sinks and then pull the columns inwards.
+Should drywall be used to provide a fire separation within portal-framed buildings, the above mode of failure needs to be recognized by the designer.
+As mentioned above, load-bearing elements may need to be incorporated within, or adjacent to, the partition to maintain support to the roof structure during a fire event.

 DIRECTION OF ATTACK BY FIRE

 In most cases, the direction of attack by fire is assumed to be from both sides of the partition.
-In some cases, for example in exterior walls adjacent to a fire source feature , the rating may be required from one side only.
-For conventional fire rated plasterboard ceiling systems, direction of attack by fire is always from below, while for spanning ceilings it can also be from both sides or from above.
-Applicable fire attack direction is indicated for each fire rated system listed in this manual.
+In some cases, for example in exterior walls adjacent to a fire source feature, the rating may be required from one side only.
+For conventional fire-rated plasterboard ceiling systems, the direction of attack by fire is always from below, while for spanning ceilings it can also be from both sides or from above.
+Applicable fire attack direction is indicated for each fire-rated system listed in this manual.

-Maximum heights for fire rated steel stud partitions are the lesser of maximum fire heights and structural heights for a given wall configuration and stated lateral pressure.
-Maximum fire heights for USG Boral fire rated steel stud walls are derived from full scale tests carried out by CSIRO, BHP, BRANZ and from fire engineering principles.
+Maximum heights for fire-rated steel stud partitions are the lesser of maximum fire heights and structural heights for a given wall configuration and stated lateral pressure.
+Maximum fire heights for USG Middle East fire-rated steel stud walls are derived from full-scale tests carried out by CSIRO, BHP, and BRANZ and from fire engineering principles.
 Maximum structural heights have been obtained by computation and from extensive mechanical testing.

 FIRE RATING FOR CEILING ASSEMBLIES

-In some instances a ceiling system must meet a certain fire rating requirement.
+In some instances, a ceiling system must meet a certain fire rating requirement.
 This requirement determines the ability of the ceiling to provide adequate thermal insulation to combustible materials within the ceiling plenum, thus avoiding the danger of the materials being ignited.
-Many USG Boral fire rated ceiling systems carry a fire rating based on UL assemblies.
+Many USG Middle East fire-rated ceiling systems carry a fire rating based on UL assemblies.

 Gypsum boards can be used wherever a non-combustible material is required.

-USG Boral offers a wide range of fire rated building systems including;
+USG Middle East offers a wide range of fire-rated building systems including:

 - Acoustic systems with STC 30 up to STC 66